iri-pycpt/PyCPT2-Central-Chile-Seasonal-Forecast-User-Guide/_build/html/_sources/intro.md

 __Acknowledgments__

-The guide to PyCPT2.8 for Seasonal Climate Forecasts and its associated teaching and learning materials represents a collaborative effort, made possible by the IRI’s dedicated team of climate, sectoral, and technical experts in collaboration with the Accelerating Impacts of CGIAR Climate Research for Africa (AICCRA) project.
+The guide to PyCPT2.8 for Seasonal Climate Forecasts and its associated teaching and learning materials represents a collaborative effort, made possible by the IRI’s dedicated team of climate, sectoral, and technical experts in collaboration with the Enhancing Adaptive Capacity of Andean Communities through Climate Services (ENANDES) project.

-[Accelerating Impacts of CGIAR Climate Research for Africa (AICCRA)](https://aiccra.cgiar.org) is a project that helps deliver a climate-smart African future driven by science and innovation in agriculture.
-It is led by the Alliance of Biodiversity International and CIAT and supported by a grant from the International Development Association (IDA) of the World Bank.
+[Enhancing Adaptive Capacity of Andean Communities through Climate Services (ENANDES)](https://wmo.int/projects/enhancing-adaptive-capacity-of-andean-communities-through-climate-services-enandes) is a project that aims to increase the resilience and adaptive capacity to climate variability and change of highly vulnerable communities living in the Andes.
+It is led by the World Meteorological Organization (WMO) and supported by the Adaptation Fund.

 %## Useful resources